MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/build-test-runbooks.md

 ## Next steps

 - To get step by step instructions for building and testing a sample runbook, see [Creating and testing a sample runbook](~/orchestrator/creating-and-testing-a-sample-runbook.md).
-- To review guidance and best practices for designing runbook, see [Designing a runbook](designing-a-runbook.md).
+- To review guidance and best practices for designing runbooks, see [Designing a runbook](designing-a-runbook.md).
+- To learn more about how to use activities see [Control runbook activities](control-runbook-activities).
+- To get a list of configurable properties common to all activities see [Common Activity Properties](common-activity-properties.md).